Sojeong-Noh/sojeong-noh.github.io/_pages/about.md

 <p>
 PhD Student,
 <a href="https://as.nyu.edu/departments/politics/phd-program.html">
-Wilf Family Department of Politics, New York University
+Wilf Family Department of Politics, New York University (NYU)
 </a>
 </p>